 Winchester engineers, after ten years of work, designed the Model 1911 shotgun.
 The Winchester Model 1911 SL Shotgun was a self-loading, recoil-operated shotgun produced by the Winchester Repeating Arms from 1911 to 1925.

 Winchester and Browning engineers developed the Browning .50 caliber machine gun during world war one.
-The caliber .50 BMG (12.7 x 99 mm) ammunition for it was designed by the Winchester ballistic engineers.
+The .50 BMG caliber (12.7 x 99 mm) cartridge ammunition was designed by the Winchester ballistic engineers.

 The Great Depression put an end to Winchester Repeating Arms Company and they went into receivership in 1931.
 On December 22, 1931 Winchester Repeating Arms Company was bought at bankruptcy auction by the Olin family's Western Cartridge Company.